 Shifts in the upper spine can often be the underlying culprit to persistent ear infections in children.

 If your child suffers from recurring ear infections, there may be a structural solution.
 A qualified structural chiropractor can carefully examine your child to determine if shifts of the spine are contributing to the problem.
-These shifts are then gently guided back toward their normal position, removing the obstruction to the nerves, a properly functioning muscle, and a Eustachian tube that is able to drain.
+These shifts are then gently guided back toward their normal position, removing the obstruction to the nerves, a properly functioning muscle, and a Eustachian tube that is able to drain properly.